-13 The number of social housing tenancies made available is based on: previous demand for move-on accommodation, the demand generally for social housing, and the availability of alternative housing solutions in the area.
+13 The number of social housing tenancies made available is based on: previous demand for move-on accommodation, the

 - 8.2 The Housing Act 1996, Part 7, as amended by the Homeless Act 2002 provides the statutory guidelines for assessing whether a housing authority has a main housing duty to homeless households. - 8.2.1 Where a main housing duty is owed this housing authority will discharge its duty by either: - 8.2.2 An offer of a private sector tenancy, or - 8.2.3 An offer of a tenancy via the allocation scheme, or - 8.2.4 an offer of temporary accommodation until a settled home is available - 8.2.5 There will be no choice as to tenure type offered; it will be purely subject to availability, suitability and affordability. - 8.3 Preference for specific areas will be taken into consideration, where possible, but cannot be guaranteed. (see 10, Choice & Preference) - 8.4 Homeless people whom the housing authority has no statutory duties to house are provided for within the banding scheme. - 8.5 Rough sleepers within the borough are supported to access emergency hostel bed spaces, where their needs are assessed and support is available.